How rich is Julio Csar Chvez Jr.?

 People also search for

-Julio Csar Chvez Jr. net worth, biography and wiki:
+Julio Csar Chvez Jr. net worth 2017, biography & wiki:

 Julio Csar Chvez Carrasco (created February 16, 1986 in Culiacn, Sinaloa, Mexico) is a Mexican professional fighter and the former WBC Middleweight Champ.
 He’s the son of retired six-time world boxing champ Julio Csar Chvez and older brother of welterweight Omar Chvez.